 - Foster collaborations across disciplines and sectors (e.g., education, business, social service and government agencies, faith communities, and grass root organizations);

 - Provide opportunities for faculty, students and staff to engage in and contribute their expertise in searching for creative and pragmatic solutions to challenges facing our region, nation and the world;

 - Develop new models, provide expertise, and create linkages to address relevant issues; and

 - Conduct, publish and disseminate results of sponsored research, polling, open-ended interviewing, mass media educational communication, teleconferencing, online and print, cross-cultural consulting, and training, conferences and other media.

 This civic and community engagement and research agenda complements that of the American Association of State Colleges and Universities (AASCU) which is the professional organization for public colleges and universities (See www.aascu.org).
 In 2002, AASCU launched the American Democracy Project which is “a multi-campus initiative that seeks to create an experiential understanding of civic engagement for undergraduates enrolled at AASCU institutions, including Millersville University.
-The project is to produce graduates who understand and are committed to engaging actions as citizens in a democracy.”
+Our goal is to produce graduates who understand and are committed to engaging actions as citizens in a democracy.”
 Likewise, we have the opportunity to be at the forefront of the civic engagement movement by coupling student, faculty and staff participation in their communities with the offering to those communities of our unique capacities as an institution to work with them.
 We fervently believe that this can result in the development of more livable and hospitable communities.